MrShwhale/TMA-Character-Chart/README.md

 Add a way to make people invisible.
 Use this to fake deleting characters, by making them invisible and copying their relationships onto another.

-Precompute final cose positions so that the thing runs WAY faster
+Precompute final cola positions so that the thing runs WAY faster

+Automate episodeNum

 ## Information
 Change circle size based on how many episodes a character appears in